Woonasquatucket River

-The Woonasquatucket River (pronounced /wuːˈnɑːskwəˌtʌkᵻt/ woo-NAH-skwə-TUK-it, Algonquian for "where the salt water ends"), sometimes called "the Woony", is a river in the U.S. state of Rhode Island.
+The Woonasquatucket River (pronounced /wuːˈnɑːskwəˌtʌkᵻt/ woo-NAH-skwə-TUK-it, Algonquian for "where the salt water ends"), sometimes called "the Woonie", is a river in the U.S. state of Rhode Island.
 It flows approximately 15.8 mi and drains a watershed of 130 km2.

 Together with the Blackstone River to the north, the Woonasquatucket was designated an American Heritage River in 1998.
 Both rivers played active roles in the Industrial Revolution and the history of Rhode Island in the 19th century.
 Evidence of this industrial history remains in the fact that there are 18 dams along the river's length.

 Course

 The river begins in the swamps west of Primrose Pond in North Smithfield and runs southeast past Primrose Pond to Stillwater Reservoir.
 Below the reservoir, the river continues southeast, providing water to numerous ponds, until going under Providence Place mall and joining the Moshassuck River in front of the One Citizens Plaza building in downtown Providence to form the Providence River.
 The lower part of the river, below Rising Sun Dam in Olneyville is tidal.

 250 years ago, the river flowed into what was called "The Great Salt Cove," just a little below where Rising Sun Dam now stands.
 The Great Salt Cove was about 1 1/2 miles long and up to half a mile wide, covering several hundred acres.
 Much of the present, flat land in this area was once either the cove itself or salt marshes along the edges of the cove.
 The flat land is fill added over the years to make more land to build on, beginning as early as 1780.
 The western end of the Great Salt Cove was near where Atwells Avenue now crosses Route 6.

 From near the Atwells Avenue bridge over the Woonasquatucket to Interstate 95 and on to its present mouth, the Woonasquatucket's course is a man-made channel that flows underneath Providence Place Mall and through Waterplace Park.
-In Waterplace Park, the Woonasquatucket River is also used as part of WaterFire.
+In and below Waterplace Park, the Woonasquatucket River is also used as part of WaterFire, which continues down the upper part of the Providence River.